 Over the last few decades, the world of work has evolved drastically.
 People change jobs, move to different places, switch between employment and self-employment, and – above all – want to combine their work with their private lives.
 And in the current economy, there are more jobs than candidates: welcome to the war for talent.
 All this has lead to nothing less than a revolution in the way we recruit people.

-Organizations now understand that speed and accuracy are quintessential in finding the best suited candidates for their job postings.
+Organizations now understand that speed and accuracy are quintessential in finding better candidates for their job postings.
 Evidently, technology has taken its firm grip on this recruitment revolution.
 Artificial intelligence and deep understanding of meanings, automatic skills recognition, and many more high-end technologies now have a huge say on what is on the recruitment agenda.

 In need for speed